 Year after year of deep cuts in critical services also means that Minnesota is failing to invest in our future prosperity.
 Here are just two examples of how:

-- Although there are more than 23,000 additional students in our public colleges and universities, the State of Minnesota spends less on higher education than it did 10 years ago, and tuition has risen substantially.
+- Although there are more than 23,000 additional full-time students in our public colleges and universities, the State of Minnesota spends less on higher education than it did 10 years ago, and tuition has risen substantially.
 Minnesota needs more college-educated people to meet the job requirements of the future, but we’re making it hard for many to afford that education.